rokobeo123/Cyberclip/README.md

 # CyberClip

-**Smart clipboard manager for Windows** — copy multiple items, paste sequentially in FIFO/LIFO order, with image support, OCR, and more.
+**Smart clipboard manager for Windows** — copy multiple items, paste sequentially in FIFO/LIFO order, with image support, and more.

 Supports **English** and **Vietnamese** (Tiếng Việt).